 - A gold snake medallion worth at least 500 gp.
-A DC 15 INTELLIGENCE (HISTORY) check identifies its three-headed snake symbol as that of a noble house from the city of Khemi in Stygia.
-DM's Note: This was owned by MAHTA, one of the Stygian women captured by Z'thngora, and a servant of the Khemi house.
+Well-traveled individuals recognize its three-headed snake symbol as that of a noble house from the city of Khemi in Stygia.
+Judge's Note: This medallion was owned by MAHTA, one of the Stygian women captured by Z'thngora, and a servant of the Khemi house.
 It was taken from her and worn by one of his pirates when he was killed by the raptor skinks. - Three more bronze pothelms, worth 25 gp each, alongside a rotted leather cap. - A fine Aquilonian shortsword, still preserved in its welloiled leather scabbard. - A rusted and cheap cutlass. - A boarding axe.
 Until its rotted wood handle is replaced, it will easily break.

-- Scattered coins worth 300 gp. - Hardened leather bracers (Bracers of Defense). - A woman's silver chain necklace, worth 200 gp.
-A DC 10 Intelligence (History) check reveals it as Stygianmade.
+- Scattered coins worth 300 gp.

+- Hardened leather bracers (treat as +1 AC).

+- A woman's silver chain necklace, worth 200 gp.
+It is easily disconered as Stygian-made.
 Anyone who knew Farida would recognize this as hers, given to her by her father when she turned thirteen.

-• YAG DAGOTHA'S CHAIN
+O YAG DAGOTHA'S CHAIN